box/box-ui-elements/src/components/draft-js-editor/README.md

 # DraftJSEditor

-This component exposes a [Draft][1] editor for use in box-react-ui.
+This component exposes a [Draft][1] editor for use in box-ui-elements.
 It was initially written for use with `src/components/form-elements`'s `<DraftJSMentionSelector />` components.

 It doesn't own its own `editorState`.
 Any changes in the `<Editor />` cause the component's `onChange` method to be called with the new state.